 4. The Real Real

-The Real Real is an online luxury consignment site that will evaluate your jewelry and sell it for a determined price.
+The Real Real is an online luxury consignment site that will evaluate your fine jewelry and sell it for a determined price.
 It is an online portal of gently used, designer furniture, rugs, clothes, and much more.

 To send your item to The Real Real, you can schedule a pickup, ship, or drop off your jewelry.